-What I learned by reading the book is how to teach the child when they misbehave, connect rather than punish and ask for why they misbehave.
+What I learned by reading the book is how to teach the child when they misbehave, connect rather than punish and ask why they misbehave.

 How to Teach the Child When They Misbehave

-We should, first of all, distinguish discipline from punishment by making sure our disciplining is proactive rather than reactive.
+We should, first of all, distinguish discipline from punishment by making sure our discipline is proactive rather than reactive.
 To teach them discipline, we can connect and redirect.
 First, we can take time to connect with the child.
 Then redirect them to correct the behavior.
 To teach children instead of punishing them will always be the most effective form of discipline.

 Connect Rather than Punish